Last Modified: 30 July 2021

 Members provide us with their customers’ name and address details as well as purchasing histories for Processing in the Abacus Alliance’s cooperative environment.
 Epsilon Processes this type of Personal Data as a Processor on behalf of each Member, which is a Controller.
 Each Member decides what Personal Data to share with other Abacus Alliance Members and how it can be used.
 Each Member also determines the lawful basis for Processing.
 We Process this Personal Data to provide our Services to Members, which include creating mailing lists for Members to use for postal marketing.

 Other Personal Data Processed by Epsilon

-In addition to the Personal Data provided by Members, Epsilon also Processes Personal Data from the Ocean Database provided by CACI Limited (“CACI”).
+In addition to the Personal Data provided by Members, Epsilon Processes Personal Data from the Ocean Database provided to it by CACI Limited (“CACI”), and receives Personal Data collected in connection with other services provided by Epsilon.
 Epsilon Processes this Personal Data as a Controller.

-We use this Personal Data to enhance our Services and help our Members gain insight into their customers and assess, for example, whether an individual should be included on a mailing list for a specific postal marketing campaign.
-The probability scores in the Ocean Database will only be linked to names and addresses that already exist in the Abacus Alliance (i.e. have already been provided by at least one Member).
-The Profiling and automated decision making required to support this processing does not have legal or other similarly significant effects on individuals.
+We use this combined Personal Data to enhance our Services and help our Members gain insight into their customers and assess, for example, whether an individual should be included on a mailing list for a specific postal marketing campaign.
+The probability scores in the Ocean Database and the additional attributes will only be linked to names and addresses that already exist in the Abacus Alliance (i.e. have already been provided by at least one Member).
+The profiling and automated decision making required to support this processing does not have legal or other similarly significant effects on individuals.